BA (Hons). Adv Dip. MBACP

 How To Get In Touch...

-Please feel free to contact me via text, phone or email and we can work towards arranging an initial face to face meeting where we can decide together whether to move forward with regular counselling.
+Please feel free to contact me via text, phone or email and we can work towards arranging an initial meeting via Zoom where we can decide together whether to move forward with regular counselling.
 My preference is to work with Clients on a weekly basis with regular sessions, but I am open to more flexible arrangements under some circumstances and depending upon my availability.

 Training, qualifications & experience

 I have been meeting with Clients for several years at The Counselling Foundation in Luton and continue to do so alongside my Private Practice.
 I also receive NHS referrals via the Bedfordshire Wellbeing Service who. are in partnership with the Counselling Foundation.